 The Alohas strive to serve a broad spectrum of youth and families.
 We share this commitment with our donor community.

-The majority of endowment revenue and annual operating fund is allocated to financial aid so our camps and programs remain accessible and diverse.
+The majority of endowment revenue and the Annual Fund is allocated to financial aid so our camps and programs remain accessible and diverse.
 Financial aid (or “campership”) supports three primary constituencies.

 - Families with low to moderate incomes so their children can attend one of our four summer camp programs (Aloha, Hive, Lanakila and Horizons).